-Sacré Bleu Zidane to Mbappé – A football journey
+Sacré Bleu From Zidane to Mbappé – A football journey

 Remember when Zinédine Zidane lifted the World Cup in 1998?
 Kylian Mbappé doesn’t.
-The gifted young forward wasn’t born when the French team became world champions for the first time.
-But it was Mbappé’s unique talent that helped France to reach the summit of world football once again in 2018, erasing years of failure, rancour and shame.
+The forward wasn’t born when the French team first became world champions.
+But it was Mbappé’s unique talent that helped France reach the summit of world football once again in 2018, erasing years of failure, rancour and shame.

 In Sacré Bleu, Matthew Spiro traces the rise, fall and rise again of Les Bleus through the lens of Kylian Mbappé.
-Featuring a foreword by Arsène Wenger and interviews with leading figures in French football, including Marcel Desailly, Lilian Thuram, Emmanuel Petit, Robert Pirès and Olivier Giroud, Spiro asks what went wrong for France and what, ultimately, went right.
+Featuring a foreword by Arsène Wenger and interviews with leading figures in French football, Spiro asks what went wrong for France and what, ultimately, went right.

 “Winning the World Cup in 1998 was the highlight of my career.
 In this brilliant book, Matt Spiro captures the significance of that event and explains how it changed football in France for ever.”Frank Lebœuf, former France international

 “When I lived in France in the early 1990s I am not sure that I would have predicted the effect that the country would have not only on UK football, but on global football.
 Certainly, when they made such a mess of qualifying for the 1994 World Cup, winning the next one seemed a long way off.
 Having worked with Matt many times, it is no surprise that he has perfectly captured the essence of this beautiful country and its beautiful game.”Mark Chapman, broadcaster